BrandonXu6106/obsidianpublish/content/thoughts/consistency.md

 - Either all nodes must commit or all must abort
 - If any node crashes, all must abort

-Usually done through [[Two-phase commit|two-phase commit]] (2PC)
+Usually done through [[Two-phase commit|two-phase commit](Two-phase%20commit.md) (2PC)

 - Client begins a transaction with database nodes A and B
 - When done, the client _commits_ the transaction with the coordinator
 - Coordinator tells both A and B to prepare for the commit
 - If both A and B think it is fine for them to commit, then coordinator tells both to commit (A and B cannot go back on their response to prepare, if they said they are prepared for the commit they must commit when the coordinator tells them to)

 But what if the coordinator crashes?
 The algorithm is blocked until coordinator recovers.
-We can use a fault-tolerant two-phase commit (uses [[message broadcast#Total order broadcast|total order broadcast]])
+We can use a fault-tolerant two-phase commit (uses [[message broadcast#Total order broadcast|total order broadcast](message%20broadcast.md))

 ## Eventual Consistency

-Alternative to [[linearizability|linearizability]] is eventual consistency.
+Alternative to [[linearizability.md|linearizability]] is eventual consistency.

 If there are no more updates, **eventually** all replicas will be in the same state.